armankhoshnevis/RCW_Proejct/docs/how-to-guides/cluster.md

-# Running the Snakefile on a HPCC with Slurm Job Scheduler
+# Running the Snakefile on a Cluster (with Slurm Job Scheduler)

 ## Prerequisites
 - [Install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) in a Python environment.